-TABL E OF CONTENTS AGE Intro duction 7 Part l I: Initial Public Offerings Registered under the Securities Act .
-10 The Filing and Delivery of the Registration Statement for an IPO The Content of the Registration Statement for an IPO ъ.
-International Convergence of Disclosure Rules for Common Stock Offerings Overview of the Disclosure Rules under Form F-1 3.
-Financial Statement Requirements 4.
-Operating and Financial Review and Prospects (a.k.a. the MD&A) · 5.
-Executive Compensation Disclosure 6.
-Additional Registration Statement Disclosure 7.
-Signature of the Registration Statement 8.
-Plain English C. The Processing of the Registration Statement 1.
-SEC Review 2.
-FINRA Review D. Dissemination of Information While an Issuer is in Registration 1.
-Ongoing Communications at any Time 2.
-Communications During the Period After Filing and Before Effectiveness 3.
-Post-Filing Communications in the Form of a Free Writing Prospectus 4.
-Communications outside of the U.S 17 E. American Depositary Receipts 17 Part I II: Reporting Obligations under the Exchange Act and Public Offerings under the Securities Act after an Initial Public Offering. .
-19 A. Ongoing Reporting Requirements after a Public Offering 1.
-Annual Reports on Form 20-F 2.
+TABLE C DF CONTENTS PAGE Introduc etion 8 Part I: Initial Public Offerings Registered under the Securities Act.
+A. The Filing and Delivery of the Registration Statement for an IPO.
+B. The Content of the Registration Statement for an IPO.
+1. International Convergence of Disclosure Rules for Common Stock Offerings.
+2. Overview of the Disclosure Rules under Form F-1.
+3. Financial Statement Requirements.
+4. Operating and Financial Review and Prospects (the MD&A).
+5. Risk Factors.
+6. Executive Compensation Disclosure.
+7. Additional Registration Statement Disclosure.
+8. Signature of the Registration Statement.
+9. Plain English.
+C. The Processing of the Registration Statement.
+1. SEC Review.
+2. FINRA Review.
+D. Dissemination of Information While an Issuer is in Registration.
+1. Ongoing Communications at any Time (including before filling).
+2. Communications During the Period After Filing and Before Effectiveness.
+3. Post-Filing Communications in the Form of a Free Writing Prospectus.
+4. Communications outside of the U.S. E. American Depositary Receipts.
+12 12 13 13 15 15 16 16 16 18 18 19 19 20 Part II: Reporting Obligations under the Exchange Act and Public Offerings under the Securities Act after an Initial Public Offering.
+A. Ongoing Reporting Requirements after a Public Offering.
+1. Annual Reports on Form 20-F. 2.
 MD&A Interpretive Release 3.
-Form 6-K 4.
+Form 6-K. 4.
 Required Disclosure about Non-GAAP Financial Measures 5.
 Company Web Sites 6.
-Use of Extensible Business Reporting Language (XBRL) for . - the Electronic Filing of Financial Statements .
-22 B. Registration of Subsequent Public Offerings 1.
+Use of eXtensible Business Reporting Language (XBRL) for the electronic filing of financial statements B. Registration of Subsequent Public Offerings 1.
 SEC Review 2.
 Shelf Registration Procedure in General 3.
-Automatic Shelf Registration for WKSIs 4.
-Safe Harbor for Forward Looking Statements C. Categories of Issuers III: Corporate Governance under the Sarbanes-Oxley Act and Stock Exchange Rules • Overview of the Sarbanes-Oxley Act (SOX) .
-25 Requirements for Independent Audit Committee and Whistleblowing Procedure (SOX § 301) C. Internal Controls over Financial Reporting (SOX § 404) 1.
-Management's Report on Internal Controls 2.
-The Auditor Attestation on Internal Controls 3.
-Recent Reforms Regarding the Evaluation of Internal Controls .
-28
+Automatic Shelf Registration for WKSIs.
+4. Safe Harbor for Forward Looking Statements 21 21 22 23 24 24 24 24 Part III: C. Categories of Issuers 26 28 28 29 30 30 The Auditor Attestation on Internal Controls